dotnet/AspNetCore.Docs/aspnetcore/blazor/components/render-modes.md

 In the [preceding subsection](#area-folder-of-static-ssr-components), the app controls the render mode of the components by setting the render mode globally in the `App` component.
 Alternatively, the `App` component can also adopt ***per-component*** render modes for setting the render mode, which permits components spread around the app to enforce adoption of static SSR.
 This subsection describes the approach.

 The app has a custom layout that can be applied to components around the app.
 Usually, a shared component for the app is placed in the `Components/Layout` folder.
-The component makes use of <xref:Microsoft.AspNetCore.Http.HttpContext> to determine if the component is rendering on the server.
+The component makes use of <xref:Microsoft.AspNetCore.Http.HttpContext> to determine if the component has adopted static SSR.
 If the value of <xref:Microsoft.AspNetCore.Http.HttpContext> is `null`, the component is rendering interactively, and a full-page reload is performed by calling <xref:Microsoft.AspNetCore.Components.NavigationManager.Refresh%2A?displayProperty=nameWithType> with `forceLoad` set to `true`.
 This triggers a request to the server for the component.

 `Components/Layout/StaticSsrLayout.razor`: